 About Hoda

-Hoda is a female German Shepherd almost 17 years old.
+Hoda is a female German Shepherd about 17 years old.
 Carefully selected as a great representative of her breed, Michelle decided to make her part of their program.
 Michelle has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 German Shepherd